 In response to his recent New York solo debut, the Examiner opined that saxophonist Andrew J. Allen had “performed brilliantly,” and he has been praised by the Wichita Falls Times-Record News for his "savory warmth."
 In demand as a soloist and chamber musician, Allen has performed throughout the United States, Great Britain, and France.
-Twenty works have been commissioned and premiered by him from such composers as Francois Rosse, Jesse Jones, Greg Simon, and Jay Batzner and current projects include new pieces from world-renowned composers Robert Lemay and Fang Man.
+More than twenty works have been commissioned and premiered by him from such composers as Francois Rosse, Jesse Jones, Greg Simon, and Jay Batzner and current projects include new pieces from world-renowned composers Robert Lemay and Fang Man.
 His first album, recorded with percussionist Gordon Hicken, is now available through Equilibrium Recordings.